mr-ravin/lambda_psi_neuron_field_experiment/README.md

 output_psi
 ```

-For variants that do not use a Lambda-Psi field, `--field-on-output` does not add a field to the output layer.
+For variants that do not use a Lambda-Psi field (i.e. does not use `--field-on-output`) does not add a field to the output layer.

 The default grid contains: